eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 The first stage involves the carving of rib cartilage into the shape of an external ear and placing the graft into a pocket created in the skin overlying the temporal bone.
 In the second stage, a Z-plasty is performed, which rotates the auricular remnant inferiorly, creating a lobule.
 The third stage elevates the cartilage graft off the temporal bone, creating a postauricular sulcus with a split-thickness skin graft.
 These 3 stages are spaced at 6-month intervals to allow for reestablishment of blood supply between procedures.
 A fourth stage may be added later to create a neotragus.

-Another option with microtia reconstruction is the use of porous polyethylene (Medpor) as the framework (see Image 5).
+Another option with microtia reconstruction is the use of porous polyethylene (Medpor as seen in the image below) as the framework.
 Proponents for the use of this alloplastic option cite the ability to start the reconstruction at an earlier age, as young as age 3.
 This is possible because one does not need to wait for rib cartilage to achieve appropriate size.
 Another advantage is avoiding the pain and potential deformity of the rib donor site.
 The reconstruction may be completed in 2 stages, as opposed to 4 with the rib option.

 The final cosmetic result may be superior with alloplasts because framework projection is easier to achieve, the need to sculpt is limited, and the alloplast does not resorb.
 On the other hand, a danger of extrusion or infection exists with alloplast that is only rarely seen with cartilage.
 The first stage of alloplastic reconstruction generally takes longer to perform but is associated with a shorter hospital stay.
 Shaving half the head is necessary, in order to make a long transverse incision to lift a temporoparietal flap.
 This may result in areas of temporary or permanent alopecia.

 In the authors’ practice, families are presented with both options and are allowed to decide which option they prefer based on their understanding of the risks and benefits.
-In cases of implant exposure, repair with a local flap is possible if the defect is less than one centimeter squared.
-For larger exposures, explantation is recommended, followed by revision surgery one year later using rib cartilage.
+Patients with prior atresia repair are encouraged to pursue the alloplast option.

 Preoperative Details